 The call for proposals for the 2016 exhibition requested: ‘a proposal that reflects on the issues raised by land use, foraging and food production specific to Romney Marsh either present day or historic.’
 Artists were also asked to submit images of existing, site-specific artwork and a current CV.
 The selection committee is comprised of the board of trustees and an invited curator.
 Artists are often selected because of their depth of research, personal knowledge of the marshes and their ability to sensitively interpret the brief for a non-commercial, heritage environment.

 Once a group of artists have been selected, AiRM take measures to support them as they experiment and develop their work.
-Artists are generously offered accommodation elsewhere and studio space in the churches for the run up and duration of the festival.
+Artists able to work on ideas in the churches if that is requested for the run up to the festival.
 The selected artists are invited to present their works-in-progress to their fellow artists during peer-mentoring sessions, and the festival curators engage the artists in one-to-one development sessions.
 Latterly, an ‘install meeting’ is organised with each artist during which a methodology for installing their work in its intended church is agreed.

 ‘We have also borrowed work from high profile artists whose work really brings exciting perspective to our ‘theme’.
 We have always been amazed how enthusiastic artists are to be involved so this is a great endorsement for us.
 We also experience the enormous synergy gained by emerging artists when shown alongside more experienced artists.’
 Susan Churchill